Our advice for clinicians on the coronavirus is here.

 - Help the child or young person you care for do positive activities which means they aren’t isolating themselves: Positive activities including safe contact with family and friends can provide a distraction from negative and intrusive thoughts and may help the young person open up about their feelings.

 - Provide structure and routine (including for sleep): Frequent changes to routine and restrictions can cause some children and young people to feel more anxious and upset.
 Many children and young people may also experience difficulties with their sleep.
 Providing structure through the development of daily and weekly timetables, including bedtime routines can be helpful in providing some predictability for young people in this unsettled time and distraction from negative thoughts.

-- Support children and young people with disabilities: Children and young people with disabilities including those with autism spectrum disorder or learning disabilities may find the impact of COVID-19 particularly difficult to manage.
+- Support children and young people with disabilities: Children and young people who are autistic or have learning disabilities may find the impact of COVID-19 particularly difficult to manage.
 It is important to explain change and manage any anxiety and distress they may be experiencing as this may impact on their eating behaviours including restrictive patterns of eating or overeating.
 Seek advice if they are already in contact with specialist health and social care services or contact your GP.
-The National Autistic Society have helpful advice on their websiteon how to deal with this uncertain time.
+The National Autistic Society have helpful advice on their website on how to deal with this uncertain time.

 - Seek specialist advice and support quickly if you think the young person you care for has physical symptoms secondary to weight loss, suicidal thoughts or are self-harming: It is important that you do not ignore these and that you speak to a GP or crisis mental health help line urgently to get the right help and support – or contact some of the services detailed below.